mmckegg/soundbank-multi/README.md

 soundbank-multi
 ===

-Repeat template slot descriptor for every item in input array, replacing placeholder with current item.
+Repeat template descriptor for every item in input array, replacing placeholder with current item.

 Use as a value provider in [soundbank](https://github.com/mmckegg/soundbank).